10 stunning winter walks in the Peak District and Derbyshire

 8. Take in history and ruins between Bolsover and Sutton Scarsdale

-Trails Bolsover Castle to Sutton Scarsdale Hall
+Trails Bolsover Castle to Sutton Scarsdale Hall walk

 This countryside walk starts and ends in the market town of Bolsover and links together two historically significant buildings, Bolsover Castle and Sutton Scarsdale Hall.